The Allure of the Colored Diamond

 Colored diamonds make some of the most gorgeous jewelry.
 The metal in which the colored diamond is set makes a huge difference to the glimmer and brilliance of the gem.
 The gem also compliments the metal with which it is paired.

-If you’re wondering what pairing is a match made in heaven, here are some ideas; pink, violet, and purple diamonds go beautifully with rose gold and yellow along with cold-colored diamonds like the blues and greens look absolutely stunning in platinum, silver, or white gold.
+If you’re wondering what pairing is a match made in heaven, here are some ideas; pink, violet, and purple diamonds go beautifully with rose gold and yellow along cold-colored diamonds like the blues and greens look absolutely stunning in platinum, silver, or white gold.

 Overall, Colored Diamonds have the wow factor and make some of the most unique and brilliant diamond jewelry.
 A colored diamond piece is a must-have in every classy and luxurious wardrobe.